beerurin/eldritch_companion/README.md

 Before building the app run `dart run build_runner build`.

-To get latest data from the wiki for the application to use run `dart parser.dart` in the `parsing` directory.
+You can also start `dart run build_runner watch -d` in a separate terminal window to automatically generate needed code.

+**Important!** This application relies on another program, that generates and parses some data for the companion.
 Without this data app **will not be functional**!

+To generate everything use the `dart run main.dart` in the `data_generation` directory.